 Impact Moderate to high societal impact (see Note).
 Length May be extended duration, particularly recovery phase (weeks or months, usually not years).
 Local Authority Response First responders, other available community resources engaged, including specialized assistance.
 Municipal emergency plan will be activated.
 Mutual aid and provincial assistance likely required.
 On-site Command Post Responders will establish appropriate on-site management.
 This should include Incident Command or Unified Command, and require that an on-site command post(s) be established.
 Appropriate telecommunications will be established.
 EOC Municipal EOC likely activated.
 Departments and involved industry may also activate EOCs.
 EMO staff Director of Emergency Operations (DEO) will be notified by the Duty Officer, DEO may dispatch Emergency Management Advisors to attend to site or municipal EOC to provide information and coordinate provincial and federal assistance, as required.
 EMO HQ staff may be assigned operational duties.
 Other Provincial staff Departments may respond to provide specialized resources or to ensure compliance with regulatory requirements, e.g. Manitoba Hydro, OFC, Workplace Safety and Health.
-Additional departments, equipment and staff may be required and assigned response or recovery tasks commensurate with the extent of the emergency.
+Additional departments, equipment and staff may be required and assigned response of recovery tasks commensurate with the extent of the emergency.
 Liaison officers may be called into the MECC.
 MECC / EMCC The MECC may be activated.
-The Emergency Mobile Command Center (EMCC) may be dispatched to the emergency site in order to
+The Emergency Mobile Command Center (EMCC) may be dispatched to the emergency site in order to provide a suitable facility.
+Appropriate telecommunications links with municipal EOCs will be established.